anthonyq7/aegis/README.md

-# Aegis: AI Code Detection Model
+# Aegis: AI Python Code Detection Model

 ## Overview
 Aegis is a fine-tuned CodeBERT model that classifies AI-generated and human code.
 CodeBERT has 125 million parameters, but using LoRA (Low-Rank Adaptation), Aegis was efficiently trained locally with only a subset of the original parameters being updated.
 The dataset used to train and evaluate Aegis was APPS, a Python benchmark for code generation.
+Model weights/adapters are hosted on Hugging Face at [anthonyq7/aegis](https://huggingface.co/anthonyq7/aegis).

 ## Problem Statement
 **Can we detect AI-generated code in academic and professional settings?**